Quantum Circuit Compiler for a Shuttling-Based Trapped-Ion Quantum Computer: Graph description of the quantum circuit

-After constructing the complete graph, there are $n$ disjoint, clearly defined paths in $C$ beginning on one input vertex $v_i\in \mathcal{V}$ and ending at a output vertex $w_i \in \mathcal{W}$.
-Every path from $v_i$ to $w_i$ describes the order in which the gates are applied to qubit $q_i \in \mathcal{Q}$.
+After constructing the complete graph, there are $n$ disjoint, well-defined paths in $C$ starting at an input vertex $v_i\in \mathcal{V}$ and ending at an output vertex $w_i \in \mathcal{W}$.
+Each path from $v_i$ to $w_i$ describes the order in which the gates are applied to the qubit $q_i \in \mathcal{Q}$.
 An example of a graph representation of a quantum circuit is shown in \autoref{fig-graph-construction}.